As A Young Black Woman, I'm Glad Office Culture Is Dying

 Advertisement

-Amina moved to Ipswich, UK before the pandemic to work as a software engineer and was relieved when she was told she could start working from home.
+Amina moved to Ipswich before the pandemic to work as a software engineer and was relieved when she was told she could start working from home.
 "The constant battle between trying to figure out how to fit in without compromising what makes you who you are was exhausting," she says.
-"Not only was I happy saving so much on travel but I also realized how much of a morning person I've always been and how much travelling into work disrupted that."
+"Not only was I happy saving so much on travel but I also realised how much of a morning person I've always been and how much travelling into work disrupted that."

 She continues: "I could run all my errands in the house before my 9am stand-up sessions with the team.
 I wasn't getting punished for taking a nap during my lunch break.
 And although there were days I was at my desk for longer, at least I didn't have the dreaded feeling of waiting for the next bus in a packed environment — and my bed was seconds away."